blepping/comfyui_overly_complicated_sampling/README.md

 # i.e. if you'd get 1,2,3,4 as g values for the step, with this it would be 1,2,-3,-4.
 diffrax_g_split_time_mode: false

+# blep_bas sampler-specific parameters
+bas:
+  # Batch expansion factor.
+Whatever your original batch size was will be multiplied
+  # by this.
+If it's 0 then you just get normal Euler.
+  batch_multiplier: 2
+  # First 0-indexed step when BAS sampling will apply.
+  start_step: 0
+  # Last 0-index step when BAS sampling will apply.
+  end_step: 3

+  s_noise: 1.0
+  eta: 0.0
+  eta_retry_increment: 0.0

+  # List of weights for the denoised batches, with 0 being the original denoised.
+  # If the list is smaller than the batch size, the list will be padded with the
+  # last item.
+  # If set to null it will be calculated automatically.
+  # Example: [0.5, 1.0]
+  # Will use weight 0.5 for the original denoised and 1.0 for any other items.
+  denoised_factors: null

+  # If set to something other than 0 the supplied denoised_factors will be rebalanced
+  # to add up to this number.
+  denoised_factors_scale: 1.0

+  # Global multiplier on denoised for BAS steps.
+  denoised_multiplier: 1.0

+  # One of: restart, restart_noneta, simple
+  renoise_mode: restart

+  # Multiplier on the start sigma for BAS steps.
+  # Note that taking the multipliers into account sigma_next must be less than sigma.
+  fromstep_factor: 1.0

+  # Multiplier on the end sigma for BAS steps.
+  tostep_factor: 1.0

+  # Source for the downstep.
+Can be one of dt, sigma or sigma_next.
+  # dt means you get bsigma + (sigma_next - bsigma) * tostep_factor
+  # where bsigma = sigma * fromstep_factor
+  tostep_source: dt

+# blep_weoon sampler-specific options.
+# Parameters with "inv" in the name apply to the inverse wavelet operation.
+# When set to null, they will use the normal setting.
+weoon:
+  start_step: 0
+  end_step: 9999
+  eta: 0.0
+  eta_retry_increment: 0.0
+  s_noise: 1.0
+  # One of dwt, dwt1d, dtcwt
+  wavelet_mode: dwt
+  # Padding scheme used for wavelets
+  padding: periodization
+  # Padding scheme used for the inverse wavelet operation
+  inv_padding: null
+  # Wavelet type.
+Does not apply if wavelet_mode is dtcwt.
+  wave: db4
+  # Wavelet type used for the inverse wavelet operation.
+Does not apply if wavelet_mode is dtcwt.
+  inv_wave: null
+  # dtcwt qshift parameter.
+Only applies if the wavelet mode is dtcwt.
+  dtcwt_qshift: qshift_a
+  # dtcwt biort parameter.
+Only applies if the wavelet mode is dtcwt.
+  dtcwt_biort: near_sym_a
+  # dtcwt qshift parameter used for the inverse wavelet operation.
+Only applies if the wavelet mode is dtcwt.
+  dtcwt_inv_qshift: null
+  # dtcwt biort parameter used for the inverse wavelet operation.
+Only applies if the wavelet mode is dtcwt.
+  dtcwt_inv_biort: null
+  # Can be used to stretch the step down.
+I.E. 1.0 would be sigma -> sigma_next
+  # while 2.0 would be twice the distance between sigma and sigma_next.
+  downstep_scale: 1.0
+  # Blend scale for the downstep denoised lowpass wavelets
+  yl_strength: 1.0
+  # Blend scale for the downstep denoised highpass wavelets
+  yh_strength: 0.5
+  # Mode used for blending wavelets.
+  wavelet_blend_mode: lerp
+  # Blend mode for wavelet highpass, uses wavelet_blend_mode if null.
+  wavelet_blend_mode_yh: null
+  # Extra multipliers that can be applied to the low/highpass wavelets for the normal
+  # denoised or downstep denoised.
+  denoised_yl_multiplier: 1.0
+  denoised_yh_multiplier: 1.0
+  denoised_down_yl_multiplier: 1.0
+  denoised_down_yh_multiplier: 1.0
+  # Only applies when wavelet_mode is dwt1d.
+Can be:
+  #   2: Flatten starting at spatial dimensions
+  #   1: Flatten starting at channels dimension
+  #   0: Smash everything together!
+  flatten_start_dim: 2

 ### Other Sampler Specific Parameters ###